-Description 2023 1 2022 Total number of significant instances for which fines were incurred 1 0 Total number of significant instances for which non-monetary sanctions were incurred 0 0
+Description 2024 2023 2022 Total number of significant instances for which fines were incurred 1 1 0 Total number of significant instances for which non-monetary sanctions were incurred 0 0 0

-1This instance of non-compliance occurred outside of the reporting period, but the fines for that event were incurred in 2023.
+&lt;sup>1This instance of non-compliance occurred outside of the reporting period, but the fines for that event were incurred in 2024.

-For additional information regarding Legal Proceedings for a description of the instance, Please refer to the third guarter Form 10-Q~ page 50 Item 1.
+For additional information regarding Legal Proceedings and a description of the 2024 instance, refer to the first quarter 2024 Form 10-Q~7 page 50 Item 1.
+For additional information regarding Legal Proceedings and a description of the 2023 instance, refer to the third quarter 2023 Form 10-Q~7 page 50 Item 1.

-OMISSION 2-27 Fines paid for non-compliance instances
+OMISSION 2-27b Fines paid for non-compliance instances